-If you choose a module which includes fieldwork you will be asked to complete the School Health and Safety Form which includes a medical questionnaire.
+Students will be asked to complete the School Health and Safety Form which includes a medical questionnaire.
 This information will be shared with field trip leaders so that adequate safety measures can be put in place.
 Ethical considerations forbid the Health Centre from passing on relevant health information regarding individual students to the Department.

 All department-led fieldtrips are covered by College insurance.
 There may be some exemptions for students with particular health conditions.
-For independent fieldwork (including for your Independent Research Project) the College does NOT include personal accident cover for students..
+For independent fieldwork the College does NOT include personal accident cover for students..